cloudmaven/documentation/pages/faq/faq.md

 Brief answers to common questions on migrating research computing to the cloud:
 What's possible, what are the pitfalls.
+If you are interested in using the cloud for coursework -- particularly JupyterHub technology -- please see our additional content found in the left sidebar under **Curriculum**.